Choose another country or region to see content specific to your location and shop online.

 The padlock icon identifies a websites safety

-The following process can involve installing an SSL certificate, which is a process that will probably take a few hours.
+The following process involves installing an SSL certificate, which is a process that will take a little while.
 It is also quite a long process in terms of the actions involved, so taking a backup of your website is highly recommended.

 Choosing the right SSL certificate can be a daunting and hard task.
-With so many SSL companies out there it can be confusing to know which is the right one.
-Luckily for you, we’ve found the best SSL certificate sellers; The Elite Web Co.
-With Elite, you have the option to purchase five different plans, all of which vary in content.
+With so many SSL companies out there, it can be confusing to know which is the right one.
+Luckily for you, we’ve found a couple of easy options.

 Once you’ve finished installing your SSL certificate, you’ll need to redirect your HTTP links to HTTPS, in order for your websites visitors to discover your new links effectively.